Lepetere/revealjs-slides/README.md

    $ grunt serve
    ```

-8. Open <http://localhost:8000> to view your presentation
+8. Open <http://localhost:8000> to view the presentation

    You can change the port by using `grunt serve --port 8001`.